 The second way that the immune system recognizes cancerous cells is by looking for proteins that should not normally be found on the surface of a healthy cell.
 Try imagining someone with a cut on their arm that is bleeding, most people would agree that something is wrong because blood is not normally found on the outside of a person unless something is wrong.
 This is how lymphocytes work, they evaluate the cells of the body and when they see a specific protein that should not be on the surface of a cell, they know that something is wrong and proceed to attack.
 These killer cells then either send chemical instructions to other immune cells to strip away the cancerous cell or they destroy the invader.

-Does Psychological Stress Affect the Functioning of the Immune system?
+Psychological Stress and the Functioning of the Immune system

-Many scientists are studying the role stress in inducing cancer, and there are indeed many conflicting opinions.
+Many scientists are studying the role stress in inducing cancer, and there are indeed various conflicting opinions.
 Psychological stress or anxiety is thought to reduce the body’s immune functions.
 It has been observed that people are more likely to get sick when they are under stress; like the way college students become ill during the week of final exams.
 Stress hormones like adrenaline and cortisol have effects on the nervous, endocrine and immune systems of the body.
-It is thought that adrenaline and cortisol suppress the natural killer cells function and reduce their ability to assess the body for abnormal cells, making people more susceptible to viral infections or even cancer.
-Let us first examine the biological components of cancer and how it relates to stress levels.
+It is thought that adrenaline and cortisol suppress the natural killer cells function and reduce their ability to assess the body for abnormal cells, making people more susceptible to viral infections.
+Let’s first examine the biological components of cancer and how it relates to stress levels.

 Cortisol and Adrenaline is released in response to physical and emotional stress, and appears to reduce immune cell function, which may influence the growth of tumors.
-Norepinephrine is also released in response to stress when epinephrine is released.
+Norepinephrine also releases in response to stress along with epinephrine.
 Norepinephrine has been shown to induce cancerous cell growth in animal model studies.
 However, this is not proven to relate to humans and other elements of the nervous system exist to protect us from anxiety.

 Overall, the studies of how biological responses to stress influence tumor growth provide a vague picture and there is a clear need for further studies to properly evaluate this relationship.
 For example, one recent study considered the incidence of cancer in women measuring stress levels for five years prior to diagnosis and found no correlation between stress level and the diagnosis of cancer.
 Therefore, stress may not directly lead to an increased chance of developing cancer; however, there have been several studies that show that lowered stress levels will at least improve the cancer patients’ quality of life.
 This area certainly deserves further study.